TNG/ArchUnit/README.md

 dependencies.
 But it also is fully extensible, providing a convenient way to write custom rules where imported classes can be accessed similar to using the reflection API.
 In fact, the imported structure provides a natural way to use the full power of the Reflection API for your tests.
 But it also allows to write tests looking at field accesses, method or constructor calls and subclasses.
-Furthermore it doesn't need any special infrastructure, nor any new language, it is plain Java and rules can be evaluated with any unit testing tool like JUnit.
+Furthermore it does not need any special infrastructure, nor any new language, it is plain Java and rules can be evaluated with any unit testing tool like JUnit.

 ## Getting started